ru22-14/beauty-boutique/TESTING.md

 - Click the plus icon to increase the product quantity.
 - Click the minus icon to decrease the product quantity.
 - Click the quantity field and enter the number of your choice.
-- Hover over the quantity filed to see an upward and downward arrowhead.
+- Hover over the quantity field to see an upward and downward arrowhead.
 - Increase the quantity by clicking the upward arrowhead.
 - Dicrease the quantity by clicking the downward arrowhead.